pdxparrot/ggj2019/SETUP.md

 # Initial Game State Setup

+## Game Data

+* Create a new GameData script that overrides Game GameData and adds an Asset Menu item for it
+* Create a new GameData data object
+  * Set the World Layer to World
+  * Create and attach a ServerSpectator prefab if desired
+    * **TODO:** Configure this
+    * **TODO:** Create a viewer prefab for it

+## Player Data

+* Create a new PlayerData script that overrides Game PlayerData and adds an Asset Menu item for it
+* Create a new PlayerData data object
+  * Set the Player Layer to Player
+  * Set the Viewer Layer to Viewer
-* **TODO:** Viewer setup
+  * **TODO:** Create a viewer prefab for it
-  * Create a new Viewer script that overrides a Core Viewer
+    * Create a new Viewer script that overrides a Core Viewer (?
+Core or Game?)
     * Create an empty Prefab and add the Viewer component to it
       * Add a camera under the prefab
         * Clear Mode: Sky
         * Background Color: Default
         * Projection: Depends on viewer needs
         * Remove the Audio Listener
         * Add a Post Process Layer component to the Camera object
         * Add an Aspect Ratio component to the Camera (UI) object
       * Add another camera under the prefab (UI)
         * Layer: UI
         * Clear Mode: None
         * Culling Mask: UI
         * Projection: Orthographic
         * Remove the AudioListener
         * Add an Aspect Ratio component to the Camera (UI) object
       * Add an empty GameObject under the prefab and add a Post Process Volume to it
       * Attach the Cameras and the Post Process Volume to the Viewer component
       * **Create the Post Process Layer (one per-viewer, Viewer{N}_PostProcess)**
 * Create a new GameState subclass and attach it to a new empty Prefab
   * This state should probably get the ViewerManager and InputManager state setup
 * Attach the new GameState prefab to the GameStateManager prefab